moskomule/dda/README.md

     ...
 ```

-`dda.pil` contains the similar APIs using PIL.
+`dda.pil` contains the similar APIs using PIL (not differentiable).

-As introduced in Faster AutoAugment, some operations use straight-through estimator for magnitude parameters.

 ### `dda.operations`